menriquez-IDM/OnlineEcosystemMon/README.md

 The goal for each test is to make sure that the critical path use case is properly working, and in an event of a failure, a notification is sent to  support@idmod.org (or any other appointed owner) automatically.

 # Folder Structure
-Under the Test folder you can find all tests related to the sites being monitored
+Under the *tests* folder you can find all tests related to the sites being monitored

 # Execution
 The tests run on a nightly Jenkins job: TBD